Bachelor of Commerce with Honours

 - synthesise academic or professional literature and effectively communicate research orally and in written form.

-Students must have qualified for a bachelor's degree, and satisfied the prerequisites for the major subject concerned.
+You must have qualified for a bachelor's degree, and satisfied the prerequisites for your major subject.
 Prerequisites vary between departments, but normally good grades in 300-level courses in the subject is required.

 For the full entry requirements, see the Regulations for the Bachelor of Commerce with Honours or use the admission requirements checker.